How to Calculate Free Cash Flow and What It Means (16:37)

 The company still pays the full Lease Expense in cash; splitting it into Interest and Depreciation elements does not change that.

 Also, if CFO includes many items in the Non-Cash Adjustments section besides D&A and Deferred Taxes, you may want to remove them to standardize the formula.

 “How to calculate Free Cash Flow” seems like a very simple topic/formula – and it mostly is that simple under U.S. GAAP.

-Because of the changes to Operating Lease accounting made in 2019 under IFRS, however, the calculation is often more complex for non-U.S. companies.
+Because of the changes to lease accounting made in 2019, however, the calculation is often more complex for non-U.S. companies.